ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-:  A process that uses algorithmic techniques (e.g., machine learning, automated reasoning, conformance checking, graph traversal, among others) to evaluate whether the network service has been impacted by the network incident and map the network incident to one or a set of network service, which can reduce the volume of fault/alarms reporting, facilitate troubleshooting, and assure network service performance and availability.
+:  A process that uses algorithmic techniques (e.g., machine learning, automated reasoning, conformance checking, graph traversal, among others) to evaluate whether the network service has been impacted by the network incident and map the network incident to one or a set of network services, which can reduce the volume of fault/alarms reporting, facilitate troubleshooting, and assure network service performance and availability.

 Incident Management:
 :  Lifecycle management of network incidents, including network incident identification, reporting, acknowledgement, diagnosis, and resolution.
-   Different from the traditional fault management, it takes various different data sources including alarms, metrics, and other anomaly information and aggregates them into one or a few network incidents irrespective of layer through data correlation analysis and the Service Impact Assessment.
+   Unlike previous fault management, it takes various different data sources including alarms, metrics, and other anomaly information and aggregates them into one or a few network incidents irrespective of layer through data correlation analysis and the Service Impact Assessment.
 A network incident might impact one or a set of network services.
-The network incident can also been seen as customer incident {{TMF724A}} when service SLA {{?RFC9543}} associated with one specific network service and network incident has been affected.
-How customer incident is translated from the network incident is beyond the scope of this document.
+The network incident can also been seen as customer incident {{TMF724A}} when the service SLA {{?RFC9543}} associated with one specific network service and network incident has been affected.
+How a customer incident is translated from the network incident is beyond the scope of this document.
+Note that a customer incident specifically arises when an issue or problem identified by a customer (or derived from a service-level threshold/SLO violation) impacts their service experience.

 Incident Management System:
 :  An entity that implements network incident